How to Grow Your Ecommerce Business & Optimize for Sales

 - Be clear about your brand values.
 Display them prominently on your website, include them in your social messaging, and be vocal about causes you support.
 Shoppers say they spend their money with businesses whose values align with theirs.

-- Leverage user-generated content (UGC) among buyers.
-While UGC is an ecommerce marketing strategy, it also helps build brand awareness and connect like-minded people who support your brand.
+- Leverage user-generated content among buyers.
+While UGC is mainly an ecommerce marketing strategy, it also helps build brand awareness and connect like-minded people who support your brand.

 - Personalize the shopping experience.
 An estimated 60% of shoppers become repeat customers after a personalized shopping experience.
 Thanks to segmentation and automation, your ecommerce platform can help personalize recommendations, greet shoppers by their first name, and more.

 Once you have your growth strategies in place, it doesn’t stop there.
-Simply rinsing and repeating the same strategies can be a cause of downfall, too.
-Evaluate your products and growth strategies from time to time.
+Simply rinsing and repeating the same strategies can be a cause of downfall too—it’s essential to evaluate your products and growth strategies frequently.
 These include testing your products, offers, and markets.

 Test Your Product Mix

-Developing new products or improving your existing ones should be part of your ecommerce business’ growth strategy.
+Developing new products or improving your existing ones should be part of your finding out how to grow an ecommerce business.
 While you may have needed more time to do market and product research before launching, now you have the opportunity to tap into your most valuable asset when it comes to developing new products—your customers.

 Test Your Promotional Offers

-There are many promotions you can do with your online store such as product bundling, discounts, coupons, giveaways, and more.
+There are many promotions you can do with your online business, such as product bundling, discounts, coupons, giveaways, and more.
 Remember that promotions are not just done to increase sales but to drive traffic, increase engagement, and raise brand awareness.
+Plus, they can function as an inventory management tool as well.

 Here are some ways to test your promotional offers: